 Tomcat is deployed as an embedded server and can be configured as a Java Object.
 As such, it can be deployed as a separate service or co-located with another OpenFusion service.
-See Adding Singletons and Java Objects on page 16 for details of deploying Java Objects in an OpenFusion installation.
+See "Adding Singletons and Java Objects" for details of deploying Java Objects in an OpenFusion installation.